Your values are a powerful thing.

 You could wear the most expensive clothes available and you could acquire as much jewellery as you want and have the grandest phones and computers ever made.

-When you really follow this thought through, it’s amazing how much we acquire and want simply to impress other people.
+When you really follow this thought through, it’s amazing how much you acquire and want simply to impress other people.

-To get a sense of your core values, ask yourself which things bring you the most joy:
+Ask yourself which things bring you the most joy

 - What can’t you live without?